ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-backup.markdown

 {PANEL/}

-{PANEL: Charging For Your Backup storage}
+{PANEL: Backup storage}

-Backup storage up to 1 GB is free.
-Your backup storage usage will be measured once a day.
-Each month you will be charged based on the *average* amount of storage you used per day.

-{NOTE: }
-Backup files are compressed.
+Backup files are compressed, to minimize storage usage.
 To ensure that your data is safe and can always be restored if necessary, **we do not delete backup files before 14 days have passed.**
-{NOTE/}

 {PANEL/}

+{PANEL: Charging For Backup storage}

+Backup storage up to 1 GB is **free**.
+Your backup storage usage is measured once a day.
+You are charged each month based on the *average* amount of storage you used per day.

+{PANEL/}

 {PANEL: Backup Encryption}

-Backup files are always encrypted.
+The automated regular backup files are always encrypted.

 * If your database is NOT encrypted:
   We will encrypt its backup files using an encryption key that **we** manage and which is unique to your account.